-There is an established resident Traveller population settled within the Darlington community.
+There is an established Traveller population settled in Darlington.

 Authorised sites for Travellers in Darlington

-The Council provides three caravan sites for Gypsies and Travellers.
-In addition there are eleven small private owner occupied sites.
+The council provides three caravan sites for Gypsies and Travellers.
+There are also 11 small private sites.

-Rowan West (formerly Neasham Road) caravan site, Levisham Lane DL2 1QZ was established in the 1970s with 20 pitches.
-The Council closed the site on 9 March 2016 to allow the demolition and then building of a new 22 pitch caravan site with £1,870,00 grant funding from the Homes and Community Agency.
+Rowan West (formerly Neasham Road) caravan site, Levisham Lane, DL2 1QZ.
+Established in the 1970s.
+The site was refurbished in 2016 to create a 22 pitch caravan site with £1,870,000 funding from the Homes and Community Agency.

-Rowan East caravan site, Levisham Lane DL2 1QZ opened on 23 March 2015 and is leased to Triplegate Properties.
-There are 16 residential pitches provided with an individual amenity block and a hard standing for up to 2 touring caravans.
-There are also 4 residential pitches, without amenity blocks, that are serviced for chalet caravans.
+Rowan East caravan site, Levisham Lane, DL2 1QZ.
+Opened in March 2015 and is leased to Triplegate Properties.
+There are 16 residential pitches with an individual amenity block.
+There is hard standing for two touring caravans.
+There are also 4 residential pitches, without amenity blocks, for chalet caravans.

-There are two communal toilet blocks, for the use of residents on the transit pitches.
-Each of these blocks includes showers and separate accessible shower/toilet room and a laundry room with automatic washing machines and tumble driers.
+There are two communal toilet blocks for residents on the transit pitches.
+Each block includes showers and a separate accessible shower/toilet room.
+There is also a laundry room with washing machines and tumble driers.